Stephon Gilmore: 2012

-On May 17, 2012, the Buffalo Bills signed Gilmore to a four–year, $12.08 million rookie contract that is fully guaranteed and also includes a signing bonus of $7.22 million with a fifth-year option.
+The Buffalo Bills selected Gilmore in the first round (10th overall) of the 2012 NFL draft.
+He was the second cornerback selected behind Morris Claiborne and was the highest selected Gamecocks' cornerback since Dunta Robinson in 2004.
+On May 17, 2012, the Bills signed Gilmore to a four-year, $12.08 million rookie contract that is fully guaranteed and also included a signing bonus of $7.22 million with a fifth-year option.

-He entered training camp projected to be the No. 1 starting cornerback to begin the season, but had minor competition from Aaron Williams and Terrence McGee to earn the role following the departure of Drayton Florence.
-Head coach Chan Gailey named Gilmore and Aaron Williams the starting cornerbacks to begin the regular season.
+Gilmore entered training camp projected to be the No. 1 starting cornerback to begin the season, but had minor competition from Aaron Williams and Terrence McGee to earn the role following the departure of Drayton Florence.
+Head coach Chan Gailey named Gilmore and Williams the starting cornerbacks to begin the regular season.